googlearchive/ChromeWebLab/README.md

 ## Is this the exact same code as in Web Lab.

-Yes and No.  We used a huge amount of the code, but there are parts of the weblab that make detract from the core-experience so we have removed them.
+Yes and No.  We used a HUGE amount of the code, but there are parts of the weblab that detract from the core-experience so we have removed them (such as user account management).

 You have the ability to build the hardware and controllers to the same level we had them in the museum, and we improved the launch experience too.
 Heck, we even added some features such as WebRTC to the orchestra just for this project.